 Box offers a Business Associate Agreement (BAA) to clients with an Enterprise or Elite account.
 Box handles data encryption, system access controls, and provides configurable administrative controls to the client.

 Dropbox is a long-established consumer cloud storage provider, that offers a number of business solutions for cloud storage.
 Dropbox allows teams to upload, sync and managing files easily using their platform.

 Dropbox offers a BAA that covers Dropbox Business customers Dropbox Showcase is not covered under this agreement and organizations must individually evaluate 3rd Party apps and integrations being used with PHI.
 The Dropbox platform allows configuration of user access permissions, file retention, account logging and monitoring by the client.

-OneDrive is Microsoft’s cloud storage option.
+OneDrive is Microsoft’s cloud storage option provided as part of Office 365.
 Often included with other Microsoft software, OneDrive is part of Microsoft’s Office Online Services and integrates with a number of Office 365 tools.

 Microsoft offers a BAA that covers services including OneDrive for Business, Office 365, Dynamics 365, Azure and Azure Government.

 Your HIPAA Requirements Outside of Vendor BAAs

 Using vendors with Business Associate Agreements (BAAs), does not automatically make an organization HIPAA compliant.
 HIPAA requirements are typically handled through a shared responsibility model.
 This means that there are security responsibilities for both the cloud vendor and the client.